 - Added the widget to a dashboard.
 You must be a team administratoror have permissions to add and edit dashboards.

 Configure the widget

 You configure your velocity widget for a single team.
 If you want to view the velocity for several teams, then you must configure a portfolio management team which rolls up from several teams.
-To learn more about teams, see Add teams and team members.
+To learn more about teams, see Add teams.